Money Secret #1: Buy Many Small Pleasures

 Money can by happiness…when used for many small pleasures.

 When I discover a new piece of entertainment I really like, whether an 800-page book, 50 episode series, $1,500 computer or a new album, I devour it, as if possessed by a temporary addiction.

 That’s stupid.
 I slob through what I should be savoring.
 Just as stupid, I waste the power of small.

 You can either eat a 12 oz cookie now, or eat one 6 oz cookie today, and another tomorrow.

 You can either purchase a 3 minute, continuous massage, or two 90 second massages, separated by 20 seconds.

 Which would you pick?
 Which would you expect to give you more total pleasure?

-What about listening to the newest song released by your favorite band, or listening to the first 160 seconds… taking a 20 second break, and then finishing the song?
+What about listening to the newest song released by your favorite band, or listening to the first 160 seconds… taking a 20-second break, and then finishing the song?

 I sure as heck wouldn’t want to have a song interrupted in the middle.
 That would really annoy me.
 No surprise, that would really annoy other people too.

-In a 2008 study, participants were introduced to new music, exactly as described in the hypothetical above – half listened to the whole song at once, and the other half were interrupted in the middle for 20 seconds.
+In a 2008 study, participants were introduced to new music, exactly as described in the hypothetical above – half listened to the whole song at once, and the other half was interrupted in the middle for 20 seconds.